Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q1: In Splunk, what is the command to search for the term coffely in the logs?**

-*We can see how to run a search query in the task information*
+*Hint: We can see how to run a search query in the task information*

 <details>
   <summary>Spoiler warning: Answer</summary>